 Mobile FeliCa developed by Sony and NTT Docomo has been around the longest and works across multiple mobile hardware platforms from Symbian handsets, to Android, to iOS/watchOS and now Garmin Pay Suica.
 MIFARE has a shorter history on mobile.
 PBOC 2.0/3.0 is basically new.
 The key period is 2015~2016 which saw transit card debuts on Apple Pay, Samsung Pay and Huawei Pay.

 The biggest advantages of transit cards in digital wallets is the freedom of anywhere anytime recharge with credit/debit cards; transit users are no longer chained to station kiosks to recharge plastic smartcards with cash or renew a pass.
 The more payment options supported on the recharge backend, the more convenient the card is.

 Many transit card fare systems outside of Asia are managed by Cubic Transportation Systems, including Oyster, Opal, Clipper, OMNY, Ventra and SmarTrip to name a few.
-Cubic and operators like Transport for London and Transport for NSW have focused primarily on Open Loop EMV card support as a mobile solution instead of native virtual transit cards.
+Cubic and operators like Transport for London and Transport for NSW have focused primarily on Open Loop EMV card support as a mobile solution instead of hosting native virtual transit cards.

 Publicly run transit system resources are limited so using bank cards for open loop transit is seen as a way to reduce costs for both fare collection and plastic card issue.
 The downside is that open loop support adds a layer of complexity and cost that stymies native digital transit card support.
 In other words it eats up precious system resources while banks get a cut from transit gate transactions.
 The end result is that native transit card mobile support is a secondary priority, if at all.